 Being the good Boy Scout that I was, I’d learned to ‘be prepared.’

-And yet, that same ability to visualize hilarious stunts allowed me to imagine all kinds of horrible things when my kids were out and hadn’t called home and weren’t answering their cell phones.
+And yet, that ability to visualize hilarious stunts allowed me to imagine endless calamities when my kids were out… and hadn’t called home… and weren’t answering their cell phones.
+(I won’t describe the scary scenarios I’d invent, or I’ll spend the next two days thinking about them all over again.)

-One of the strategies I’ve used, which coach and trainer Barbara Luther talks about in the video, is avoiding scary movies.
-If it’s got guns and violence, cruelty or people being sadistic, I’m not watching it.
+One of the strategies I’ve used, which coach and trainer Barbara Luther talks about in our video ADHD & Emotional Sensitivity, is simply avoiding situations that are ‘triggering’ which I was already doing with scary movies.
+As I became more aware, I made better choices.
+If a movie or show has guns and violence, cruelty, or people being sadistic, I’m not watching it.
+The last James Bond movie I saw featured Pierce Brosnan.

 Turn It Down, or Turn It Off